chellxh/module-three-study-guide/01-npm-for-react.md

 ## Importing a Function

 - How do we know that `customMessage` is a function?
+- * check export, console.log, check typeof (when called has args)
 - Why are we passing "Nice to see you," and "Ava" to the `customMessage` function?
+- * fn that has 2 expected params, must pass args if expecting

 ```js
 import {